-The purpose of the Fit to Drive Topical Group was on one hand to improve consistency of driver assessment practice throughout Europe and beyond and share expertise, with the outcomes accessible and freely available to all practitioners in the field (Subgroup 1: Setting Standards for Disabled Driver Assessment), and on the other to discuss the differences and similarities between the fitness to drive evaluation systems in different EU and EEA (European Economic Area) countries, describe the procedures used, assess medical fitness to drive in each country, learn from each other's procedures and legal requirements, find best practices and suggest changes in Annex III of the EU Directive on driving licences (Subgroup 2: Setting Standards for the Evaluation of Medical Fitness to Drive).
+The purpose of the Fit to Drive Topical Group detailed reports on medical fitness to drive was on one hand to improve consistency of procedures in Europe. driver assessment practice throughout Europe and beyond and share expertise, with the Taking up the link between the EU directive and the fit to drive issues highlighted in outcomes accessible and freely available to all practitioners in the field (Subgroup 1: Setting the 2020 reports, members of the group Standards for Disabled Driver Assessment), contributed with their expertise to a common and on the other to discuss the differences CIECA Response to the EC Public Consultation in March 2022, identifying as most important and similarities between the fitness to drive evaluation systems in different EU and EEA for the revision of the 3rd Driving Licence Directive: alcohol and drugs, psychological (European Economic Area) countries, describe the procedures used, assess medical fitness to aspects (including personality, attitudes, drive in each country, learn from each other's behaviour); neurodevelopmental disorders procedures and legal requirements, find best (and their treatment); clearing house / need practices and suggest changes in Annex III of for clinical guidelines; general procedures to the EU Directive on driving licences (Subgroup identify drivers at risk; on-road assessment 2: Setting Standards for the Evaluation of (criteria); use of new technologies; vision; Medical Fitness to Drive). medicines.